GDP: How did economy cope with the big lockdown?

 All the forecasts came in well above the Reserve Bank which had anticipated just 2.3 per cent growth for the fourth quarter.

-"While its pleasing to know that the economy retains its ability to pull off rapid turnarounds, today's figures are already dated in light of subsequent events," he said.
+"While its pleasing to know that the economy retains its ability to pull off rapid turnarounds, today's figures are already dated in light of subsequent events.

 "The upshot is that growth is likely to have moderated, or perhaps even dipped slightly, during the current quarter."